 Alongside our new mythril armour, we made the mistake of trying to train Guy on swords, as there was no Mythril Axe to replace his steel one.
 Without an understanding of how the weapon training system worked, this was an utter disaster.
-Ultimately, Guy was so terrible with his swords we tried to get him to run around bare-fisted for a while just so we would be training something, and to be frank, his unarmed attacks seemed to hit more often.
+Ultimately, Guy was so terrible with his swords we tried to get him to run around bare-fisted for a while just so we would be training something, and to be frank, his unarmed attacks seemed to hit more often than the fucking axes.
 The mythril equipment was expensive, unfortunately.
 In the end, we were lacking a few thousand gil worth of breastplates, which we only picked up near the end of the first session.

 Our next mission was to sabotage the Dreadnought before it was completed.
 Luckily, as previously mentioned, our theft of the mythril had distracted the Dark Knight, leaving Count Borghen in charge instead of the Dark Knight with his supernatural iron fist.
 We talked to our double-agent contact, who let us past to the construction site via a tunnel.
 He then walked off into The Void Off Screen, and was never heard from again.